KyryloKuzyk/PrimeTween/README.md

 Simply type **`Tween.`** and let your IDE suggest all supported animations.
 Out of the box, PrimeTween can animate almost everything: UI, materials, camera properties, transforms, audio, and whatnot.

 Didn't find what you're looking for?
 No problem, use [`Tween.Custom()`](#custom-tweens) to animate **anything**.
-> To generate XML documentation and view PrimeTween's source code in your IDE, enable this setting: _'Unity Preferences/External Tools/Generate .csproj files for/**Local tarbal**'_ and press the _'Regenerate project files'_ button.
+> To view PrimeTween's XML documentation in your IDE, enable this setting: _'Unity Preferences/External Tools/Generate .csproj files for/**Local tarbal**'_ and press the _'Regenerate project files'_ button.

 ### Shakes
 ```csharp